Why Compliance is Critical in Complex Care Staffing

 Protecting people with complex and vulnerable needs

-The individuals supported through complex care services are often living with long term conditions, physical disabilities, learning disabilities, neurological conditions, or multiple health needs.
-Ensuring that support workers are fully vetted and suitably trained before they are placed is essential.
+Individuals supported through complex care services often live with long term conditions, physical disabilities, learning disabilities, neurological conditions, or multiple health needs.

 Supporting safe and confident complex care support workers